TAGS: operations, legal issues

 Both the courts and the IRS use a “totality of the circumstances” test to determine whether an individual should be properly classified as an employee or an independent contractor.
 As such, in addition to the “control” factor discussed above, other factors are relevant to the appropriate classification.
 These factors include the following:

 Temporary Employee: A temporary employee is generally hired to perform a specific job of limited duration.
 Such employees are often recruited, screened, hired, and trained by a temporary staffing firm or employment agency.
 In such cases, the staffing firm/employment agency is generally deemed the “employer” of the temporary employee.
-As such, the staffing firm/employment agency will assign the temporary employee to clients, determine the amount of compensation to be paid to the temporary employee, pay the temporary employee, withhold the appropriate payroll taxes, and provide workers’ compensation coverage.
+As such, the staffing firm/employment agency will assign the temporary employee to clients, determine the amount of compensation to be paid to the temporary employee, pay the temporary employee, withhold the appropriate payroll taxes, and, depending on state law, provide workers’ compensation coverage.
 The staffing firm/employment agency then bills the client for the services performed.
 Because the temporary employee usually performs his or her services at the client’s place of business and is supervised by the client, often a “joint employer” relationship exists (i.e., the temporary employee is deemed to be employed by both the staffing firm/employment agency and the client).
 The temporary employee is generally not eligible for employment benefits from the client.

 Contract Employee: A contract employee is generally hired to provide a specific service on a long-term basis on behalf of an outside contracting firm.
 Computer management, engineering, and accounting are examples of services a contract firm may provide.
 Like a temporary staffing firm/employment agency, a contract firm hires, recruits, screens, pays, and sometimes trains its workers.
 The primary difference between a temporary staffing firm/employment agency and a contract firm is that the contract firm assumes full responsibility for providing ongoing service to the client and supervises its workers at the client’s work site.
 As such, the contract firm is clearly the “employer” of the worker.
 To the extent that the contract firm provides employment benefits to its employees, the employee will be eligible for such benefits in accordance with the plans and policies of the contract firm.
 The employee will not be entitled to employment benefits from the client.